-This 4 Day Shanghai Itinerary is a guest post from Claire.
+This 4 Day Shanghai Itinerary is authored by Claire.

 Shanghai is China’s answer to New York City, another city that never sleeps – and one that is growing at an alarming rate.

 With 23 million inhabitants, it’s one of the world’s most populated cities; and it’s showing no sign of slowing down.
 With this colossal population comes a unique culture and a compelling history intertwining with modern Chinese society.

 From temples to flashy skyscrapers to European-esque buildings lining narrow streets, there’s plenty to keep occupied with during 4 days in Shanghai.

 All of these attractions are located a metro ride away from each other; especially if you’re travelling solo in China, using this form of transport keeps the costs down so you can spend more on activities in Shanghai.

 4 Days Shanghai Itinerary